Criminal Justice Major

 - Demonstrate professional writing skills, as appropriate to the discipline.
 (University learning goals: professional success; performance learning).

-The Criminal Justice Internship encourages career exploration in the criminal justice system, as a required final course for students pursuing the minor.
+The Criminal Justice Practicum encourages career exploration in the criminal justice system, as a required final course for students pursuing the minor.
 The structure of this program stresses integration of academic studies and workforce experience, determination of learning goals, cultivation of independent learning skills, development of increased awareness of community and public affairs, and understanding of diversity in the work place.
 By working with criminal justice agencies, students will be placed in a community setting which will help students answer their own questions about possible career choices in these fields.

 Plans of Study